 Further, in addition to having sufficient time remaining on a passport, to be able to travel to the UK and other countries, a traveller may also need to have blank pages for any entry and exit stamps, where the UK itself requires at least one page.
 However, where a person wants to travel on, other countries may require more than one page.
 For example, to travel from the UK to India, a passport must be machine readable, with two blank pages for a visa.

-What happens if someone’s passport will expire while in the UK?
+What happens if your passport expires while in the UK?

-If an individual’s passport is due to expire while they are in the UK, where a passport must be valid for the full length of a person’s stay, that person is likely to be denied boarding.
-If they are able to travel to the UK, it is also likely that they will be refused entry on arrival, where the rules on travelling with a soon-to-be expired passport are strict.
+If your passport is due to expire while you are in the UK, you can expect to be denied boarding by the carrier, since your passport has to be valid for the full length of your stay in the UK.
+If you are able to board and travel to the UK, it is likely you will be refused entry at the border, as border officials strictly enforce the rules on travelling with a soon-to-be expired passport.

-If someone is refused entry to the UK, they will be notified in writing of the reasons for this and whether they can appeal against this decision.
+If you are refused entry to the UK, you will be notified in writing of the reasons for this and whether you can appeal against this decision.
 They will also be told when they will be removed from the UK, although this will usually be with immediate effect.
 In some cases, a person may be allowed entry into the UK, for up to one week, although their passport will be taken from them and they must report to immigration officers at prescribed intervals.

 UK entry requirements